borispovod/crypti/readme.md

 Note to use semantic names to avoid mess of files.
 Try to name it similarly to testing module or functionality name.

+## Test coverage

+Coverage library for Crypti is `blanket.js`.
+To generate coverage report use npm command: `npm run cov` which will generate coverage report in local tmp directory `tmp/coverage.html`.

 ### Start ###
 Run:
 ```